Webhooks

 Creating a webhook

-You can easily create a webhook through the dashboard.
-Go to the webhooks section in the dashboard and click the add button.
+You can easily create a webhook through the admin portal.
+Go to the Developer -> Webhooks section in the admin portal and click the add button.
 A webhook form with the following fields will popup:

 Name